-Drought Resilience Interagency & Partners (DRIP) Collaborative April Meeting
+Drought Resilience Interagency & Partners (DRIP) Collaborative - April 6, 2023

 Join the Department of Water Resources for the first Drought Resilience Interagency & Partners (DRIP) Collaborative meeting.
 Members of the public will be able to observe the meeting and provide public comments in-person at the meeting location or remotely.
 Remote participation will be conducted via a web-based videoconferencing service called Zoom.
 Zoom meeting will begin broadcasting at 1 PM.
 For more information visit https://water.ca.gov/drip.

 Registration is not required to provide public comments.
-Members of the public who wish to comment during the meeting can do so by joining on Zoom (https://us02web.zoom.us/j/89304863093).
+Members of the public who wish to comment during the meeting could do so by joining on Zoom (link deactivated after meeting).

-Alternatively, members of the public can offer verbal comments by telephone by calling one of the numbers below:
+Alternatively, members of the public could offer verbal comments by telephone by calling a provided number.

 Agenda